marcoliguori236/mooveit-coding-challenge/README.md

 ## Reproductibility

-In order to reproduce the project, one must have Python and a Python interpreter installed on his/her computer.
-As an interpreter i used Visual Studio Code, which the environments files were uploaded under 'project_env' for reproductibility reasons.
+In order to reproduce the project, one must have Python installed on his/her computer.
+Ideally, an interpreter like Visual Studio Code is preferred in addition of having Python installed for better visualization.
+(Link to VS Code download: https://code.visualstudio.com/download)

 ### How to reproduce the project